Senior Programme Officer

 8. Ensure that relevant information is communicated laterally, vertically and externally as appropriate; and

-9. Undertake any other tasks that may be assigned by the Program Manager of IUCN India, from time to time.
+9. Undertake any other tasks that may be assigned by the Country Representative and the Programme Coordinator of IUCN Bangladesh, from time to time.

-• Bachelor's degree in Agriculture, Forestry, Environmental Science, Natural Resource Management or other closely related fields, with 6 years relevant professional experience;
+• Masters degree, with Bachelor's degree in Forestry, Botany, Biological Sciences, Environmental Science, Natural Resource Management or other relevant disciplines.

 Applicants are requested to apply online through the HR Management System, by opening the vacancy announcement and pressing the "Apply" button.

 Applicants will be asked to create an account and submit their profile information.
 Applications will not be accepted after the closing date.
 The vacancy closes at midnight, Swiss time (GMT+1 / GMT+2 during Daylight Saving Time, DST).
 Please note that only selected applicants will be personally contacted for interviews.

 Other job opportunities are published in the IUCN website: http://www.iucn.org/involved/jobs/

 IUCN is a membership Union uniquely composed of both government and civil society organisations.
 It provides public, private and non-governmental organisations with the knowledge and tools that enable human progress, economic development and nature conservation to take place together.